Some links in this post are affiliate links. As an Amazon Associate I earn from qualifying purchases made through links from this site.

 Although wild camping is permitted across most of Scotland’s wild places, the main exception is Loch Lomond & The Trossachs National Park.

-Due to its popularity (and some people consistently not complying with the Outdoor Access Code), this beautiful National Park is subject to byelaws which restrict wild camping in certain areas.
+However, due to its popularity (and some people consistently not complying with the Outdoor Access Code), the area is subject to byelaws which restrict wild camping in certain places.

 However, these “Camping Management Zones” cover only about 4% of the national park, mostly along the shores of Loch Lomond itself and areas around the main roads.
 With a bit of planning, it’s easy to find somewhere to camp outside of the restricted areas.